katcipis/sophia/notes/testing.md

 > sequence of this state machine is so important for writing our multiple
 > frontends, that it's worth validating it all in one place

-It is a cool example of someone else (but much better than me) that has a similar distaste for mocks, but using them when they are really necessary (last case).
+It is a cool example of someone else that has a similar distaste for mocks, but using them when they are really necessary (last case).

 And when he had to...he built his own...no generic/code generated one with a framework.